puneetkkala/puneetkkala.github.io/docs/blog/medical-model.md

   - Dharma
   - TechForGood
 ---
-# Article #1 The Medical Model of Disability: An Overview 🩺
+# The Medical Model of Disability: An Overview 🩺

 Today, let’s explore one of the fundamental frameworks for understanding disability: the Medical Model.
 This model offers a specific lens through which society has historically viewed and addressed disability.
 ## What is medical model? 🧑‍⚕️